RyanYunruiYang/birthday-extension/README.md

-# A Simple Icon-Based Birthday Reminder
+# A Simple Icon-Based Birthday Reminder Google Chrome Extension
 To use, download the folder here and click "Load Unpacked" at chrome://extensions/, or install from Chrome Web Store.

 Current Features: